APTrust/dart-prototype/README.md

 The code in the master branch of this project represents a working prototype.
 It does its job, but it is not maintainable.
 (It's always a bad sign when the person who wrote the code no longer understands it.)

-The [refactor branch](https://github.com/APTrust/dart/tree/refactor), begun in July, 2018, will clean up the code to a point where others can contribute.
+New code intended for long-term maintainability is in the main [DART repository](https://github.com/APTrust/dart) That rewrite will clean up the code to a point where others can contribute.
 The refactor will:

  * properly separate concerns